braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_analytics_dashboards/conversions_dashboard.md

 - **Open conversions:** Conversions that occurred after a user opened the message
 - **Click conversions:** Conversions that occurred after a user clicked the message
 - **Received conversions:** Conversions that occurred after a user receved the message
-- **Last-click conversions:** Conversions that occurred after a user clicked the message if the message was the most recent one the user clicked (this feature is currently being tested on a small subset of early access customers)
+- **Last-click conversions:** Conversions that occurred after a user clicked the message if the message was the most recent one the user clicked (This feature is currently being tested on a small subset of early access customers)

 When measuring your conversions, you can specify the time frame, conversion event, and conversion window.